 Medicare Part B covers mental health services and visits with only specific types of health professionals including Psychiatrists, Clinical psychologists and Licensed Clinical Social Workers.
 Also, important to note that Medicare only covers the visits when they’re provided by a health care provider who accepts assignment.
 All therapists with Blue Moon Senior Counseling accept assignment.

 Medicare Part B covers outpatient mental health services, including services that are usually provided outside a hospital.
 Traditional places for therapy are often held in physician or therapy offices.
 These traditional places of service can be ideal for mobile adults who are independent, able to drive and navigate doctor’s appointments with relative ease.
-Fortunately, Medicare also covers mental health services in more non-traditional places of service, such as a person’s home.
+Fortunately, Medicare also covers mental health services in more non-traditional places of service, such as a telehealth.

 In Individual therapy, the first objective is to complete a psychosocial assessment with the primary client.
-This is usually completed through a one-on-one, face-to-face session, but from time to time, family members or other important individuals/caretakers may attend.
+This is usually completed through a one-on-one, but from time to time, family members or other important individuals/caretakers may participate.
 Much information is obtained during the initial encounter, including the presenting/primary problems, the history and duration of the problems, medical diagnoses and medications, a brief mental status assessment and a personal history.
 By the end of the assessment the therapist and the primary client discuss together the initial goals of therapy in what we refer to as a ‘Treatment Plan.’

 The Treatment plan is a co-created, tentative roadmap for the goals of therapy.
 We strive to make the treatment plan as realistic as possible and Medicare urges us to state the goals in the most specific terms possible so that we can actually gauge progress.
 A couple of examples of goal language might be that the individual reduces their score on the Geriatric Depression scale from 27 to 24 within 3 months OR that the client attempts to attend 1 activity per day, outside of their room/home, over the next 3 months.